OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Understanding cash flow

-Why you should always aim for a positive cash flow?
+Why should you always aim for a positive cash flow?

 What else can positive cash flow do for you?

-• It creates more reinvestment opportunities to grow your financial well-being.
+• It creates more reinvestment opportunities to grow your financial well-being

 • It helps create a larger savings reserve that protects you against unexpected life expenses, like medical bills and property maintenance.